-Confrontation with anyone, let alone our friends, can be difficult.
-One of the skills we hope to develop is how to speak up for ourselves and advocate for our needs with other people.
-This doesn’t only mean learning how to ask for what we want, but also learning how to confront others when we feel wronged or in some way upset by them.
+Confrontation with anyone, let alone your friends, can be difficult.
+One of the skills we hope to develop is how to stand up for ourselves and advocate for our needs with other people.
+This doesn’t only mean learning how to ask for what we need, but also learning how to confront others when we feel our boundaries have been violated or in some other way upset by others.

-When strengthening a previous area of personal weakness and developing a new skill, it is a common tendency to overcompensate.
-For example, if our previous difficulty was handling conflict or issues with confrontation, and we learn new skills to confront in a healthy manner, we may start confronting more often than necessary.
+When strengthening a previous area of weakness and developing a new skill, it is not uncommon to overcompensate a bit.
+For example, if you have struggled with handling conflict or issues with confrontation and you learn some new skills to improve your assertiveness, you may find yourself confronting people more often than necessary.
 It can be exciting to access dormant sides of yourself, but within that excitement can also lead to overdoing it, as well.

-It often takes a struggle in this area before people realize that there is such thing as too much confrontation.
+It can take a struggle in this area before realizing that there is such a thing as too much confrontation.
 It’s a good thing to be able to handle conflict in a healthy manner, but it’s still important to acknowledge two-way dynamics with someone else and pick the battles that are most important.
 Balance is important.

 Why not just confront every issue with our new confrontation skills?
 Isn’t it important to communicate and not hold things inside?